dharmaInit/psfetcher/README.md

     To list all available deals, a single request is sent to https://store.playstation.com/yy-xx/deals.
     While fetching specific deal's results, multiple parallel processes, specifically number of the machine's CPUs, crawl through the deal's pages to download titles and prices.
-    However, if more than one deal is chosen, one at a time will be downloaded, but as mentioned before, each specific deal spawns multiple processes to download data.
+    However, if more than one deal is chosen, one at a time will be worked on.

    ## Search:
    To search for a game title, pass the argument to `-q / --query`.

    - title can be wrapped in quotes or be without them
-   - multiple titles at a time can be queried - separate them by a comma
+   - multiple titles should be separated by a comma
-   - the query is case-insensitive; however, the queried phrase should be present completely in that order in a possible match
+   - the query is case-insensitive, however, the queried phrase should be present completely in that order in a possible match
    - to get better results, use a game's title without "x edition", "dlc", etc., as they will likely be included
-     - e.g., if the game's title is "The Horror of Fetcher: 2020 Game of the Year Edition", and the query is "the horror of fetcher game of the year edition", it will yield no result. "the horror of fetcher" will suffice
-   - the only fetched results are from the first page, as they're the most relevant. subsequent pages mostly contain items having separate words from the query as their title
+   - the fetched results are from the first page only, as they're the most relevant. subsequent pages mostly contain items having separate words from the query as their title

+  ## Watchlist:
+  The `watchlist` command has 4 main options: `--add`, `--show`, `--check`, and `--remove`.

+   - `--add` takes one argument - game's title - that will be searched for in PS Store and added to the watchlist
+     - a title is not added automatically: its index must be entered in the prompt
+     - separate indexes by space if there's more than one
+   - `--show` prints all current watchlist titles from all stores
+   - `--check` checks prices of watchlist titles tied to the current store
+     - if identical titles are added to multiple stores, change the store to check their prices
+   - `--remove` prints all current watchlist titles from all stores and removes them by their indexes
+     - separate indexes by space if there's more than one

+  Filters, arguments and other options must precede `watchlist` in the command.

    ## Filters:
    To narrow results by content type, pass 'game' and/or 'addon' to `--type`.
 Virtual currency has its own category, 'currency'.